jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-expression-guide.md

 | Plus / Minus 	    | The Plus/Minus settings for a column are used if the Row being 'nudged' matches query        |
 | User Filter 	    | Applies to single column only - only values which match filter criteria return true          |

+## FAQ

+Can a user include column values in a Query that are not present in the grid when the Query is created?

+Yes.
+The easiest way to do this is via Permitted Values.
+You can set the permitted vales for each column, and can include any values you want.
+(See Column Values for more information).

+Additionally, if the Query is built at design time and shipped with the product then it can include any Column Values that the developers want to include - they don't need to be present in the grid at the time of creation.

+Can we add our own list of items for the Column Values listbox in the Query Builder?

+Yes.
+The AdaptableOptions object has a getColumnValues property; this property is a function called each time column values are required.
+It returns a Promise of a string array.

+Can we re-use the same query in different Functions - e.g. create a Query in Plus / Minus and use it also in Advanced Search?

+At present no. Each Query is tied to a single Adaptable Object and Function.
+We might in the future allow you to re-use Queries, but experience form Adaptable Blotter.NET shows that this easily leads to complications if not well managed.
+You can create User Filters and re-use them in Queries but you cannot re-use Queries themselves.

+I want to show details of a Search in my own control.
+How can I do that?

+You can access the Advanced Search Adaptable Object from our store and have full visibility over its contents including the Query that it contains.

+Can we add our own filters to the list shown in a query?

+Yes you can - but per-column only.
+This is achieved by using User Filters.

+Can a Range reference other columns e.g. Trade Date > Effective Date?

+Yes, this feature was introduced in 1.6.
+When creating a range you have the choice of comparing to an absolute value or that in another column.

+Can a Range reference other columns and absolute values e.g. 'Bid' > ('Ask' +5)?

+Not at the moment.
+But we might add this functionality in future releases.

 ## Demos